christhiel/dotnet-api-docs.de-de/includes/migration-guide/runtime/wcf/minfreememorypercentagetoactiveservice-now-respected.md

-### <a name="minfreememorypercentagetoactiveservice-is-now-respected"></a>MinFreeMemoryPercentageToActiveService wird jetzt berücksichtigt.
+### <a name="minfreememorypercentagetoactiveservice-is-now-respected"></a>MinFreeMemoryPercentageToActiveService wird jetzt eingehalten

 |   |   |
 |---|---|